 Scottish Power is the second-lowest ranked of the big traditional energy companies.
-Only small supplier finished with a lower score.
+Only finished with a lower score.
 This is the closest to the bottom of the table that Scottish Power has ever finished in our survey.

 The graphic below shows the breakdown of its score from our latest survey.

 Scroll down to find out how Scottish Power fares on complaints handling, how quickly it responds to customers and what customers think of its prices.

 Scottish Power’s customers rate the clarity of its bills, customer service and complaints handling as poor and its value for money as very poor.
-The only aspect for which it scored better was complaints handling, earning a 'fair' rating based on customers’ feedback.
+The only aspect for which it scored better was bill accuracy, earning a 'fair' rating based on customers’ feedback.

 Official data from energy regulator Ofgem shows that it tied with British Gas in solving a lower percentage of complaints within two days than any of its other big rivals in the first half of 2020.

 Some customers are willing to put up with more basic customer service for the right price.
 But Scottish Power is poor value for money, according to customers in our survey.